 You can view all our Christmas leftover recipes here.

-Shop-bought canapes and starter classics like smoked salmon rack up the shopping bill in no time.
-Lots of people skip the starter on Christmas Day altogether, but if you want to stick to your starter how about trying cheap and easy winter classics; like a sophisticated but simple celeriac tartare with smoked trout, ham hock and mustard terrine, or smoked mackerel salad.
+Shop-bought canapés and starter classics like smoked salmon can send you overbudget in no time.
+Lots of people skip the starter on Christmas Day altogether, but if you want to stick to having a starter, how about cheap and easy winter classics, like a sophisticated but simple celeriac tartare with smoked trout, ham hock & mustard terrine, or smoked mackerel salad.

-If you don't have hundreds of guests, a Christmas centrepiece of classic roast chicken and gravy or foolproof roast chicken can reduce the stress and cost on the big day.
-Seasonal sides like winter root mash and creamy parsnip & squash bake are inexpensive and delicious.
+If you don't have hundreds of guests, a Christmas centrepiece of classic roast chicken & gravy or foolproof roast chicken can reduce the stress and the cost of the big day.
+Seasonal sides like winter root mash and creamy parsnip & squash bake are inexpensive but feel special.

 If your guests are too full for Christmas pud, finish off in style with a light and festive dessert like poached pears in spiced tea.
 It'll set you back much less per serving than your traditional Christmas pud but your guests will never guess.